Recreational Play

 The Village has embraced the sport after a long three-year process of education, communication and cooperation.
 We attended monthly WPD meetings, conducted research, made long phone calls, located like-minded pickleball lovers and rallied our group.

 When it was all said and done, what pushed the process over the line was the acceptance of the neighbors around the park where the pickleball courts were to be installed, clinching the deal.
-The Park District Board and the Recreation Department know we’ll need more pickleball courts in the future, and they’re just the group to make it happen.
+The Park District Board and the Recreation Department know we'll need more pickleball courts in the future — as pickleball continues to grow among Americans at a record pace — and they're just the group to make it happen.